 A Park, A Food Truck, and a Secret Identity

-As usual with non-Hallmark TV romances this one strays from the formula just a bit.
-First of all we have a lack of a festival or small town/big city conflict.
+As usual with non-Hallmark TV romances, this one strays from the formula just a bit.
+First of all, we have a lack of a festival or small town/big city conflict.
 This one is the “save the park or whatever” plot.
 Hey, I didn’t say it was a complete departure!

 An indulged son of a real estate mogul has been drifting from one thing to another, while his father wants him to settle down and work with him at his company.
 He gives him an ultimatum that he has to find a job within a week or he will be cut off from his financial support.
-Leaving the building he runs into some protesters who are trying to rescue their beloved park from his fathers evil development plans.
+Leaving the building he runs into some protesters who are trying to rescue their beloved park from his father’s evil development plans.
 He conceals his identity and gets a job as a chef in the cute one’s food truck.

 Of course, it is only a matter of time before it will be discovered that he is none other than the son of the person who is trying to take the park away.
 Thus the suspense and tension.
 The predictable story is enlivened by the cast.
 Siobhan Williams is a fresh face and is a perfect spunky girl next door type.
 Steve Lund, a Hallmark regular is as attractive and reliable as usual.
 And yes, Steve Lund, I saw you in that Allegra commercial.
 A little side hustle?
 Good for you.
-The secondary couple have a sweet courtship, complicated by a rival love interest.
+The secondary couple has a sweet courtship, complicated by a rival love interest.
 Both of the guys are appealing until one of them turns out to be a big phony.

-There is corporate-type other woman for our hero to provide some drama, and the Dad learns something about his own grandfather that leads to a happy ending for all.
+There is a corporate-type other woman for our hero to provide some drama, and the Dad learns something about his own grandfather that leads to a happy ending for all.
 Of course.